 But in any cash a crash should be avoided.

-#2 Updated by Alister Hood over 2 years ago
+#2 Updated by Alister Hood almost 3 years ago

 Sorry, I didn't realise, but master still includes the old raster calculator (accessible from the main menu).
 With that it is a valid expression, producing the output you would expect.
 Even something like "jkl" (with the quotes) or "" is a valid expression (producing a raster filled with nan).
 That calculator also validates the expression and won't let you run it with an invalid expression.

 To be clear, this bug is about the new processing raster calculator.
 This doesn't validate the expression as it is entered, so it is possible to run it with an invalid expression.
 It seems that it crashes QGIS with any expression that doesn't use an existing raster.
 If the expression uses an existing raster then it doesn't crash, even if the existing raster is not in the specified extent.